 - Goals.
 How you invest depends on what you’re investing for.
 Saving up to buy a house within the next two years is very different from investing for a long-term goal like retiring 30 years from now.

 - Tax Considerations.
-Depending on your goals, there could be specific funds that will help you avoid taxes on your investments.
+Depending on your goals, specific funds could help you avoid taxes on your investments.
 Examples include IRAs for retirement funds, health savings accounts for medical expenses, and 529 plans for college savings.
-A good advisor can tell you how much you should expect to pay in taxes on your accounts and how much you’ll be able to keep after taxes and fees.
+A good advisor can tell you how much tax you’re likely to pay and how much you’ll keep after taxes and fees.

 - Other Assets.
 Chances are, your financial advisor won’t be managing all your assets.
 They should know about and factor in the assets outside their control, such as your workplace 401(k).
 This will ensure your financial plan works as a whole.

 Pro tip: If you have a 401(k) or IRA, make sure you also sign up for a free analysis from Blooom.
 After connecting your accounts they’ll check to make sure your asset allocation aligns with your risk tolerance.
-They’ll also make sure you’re properly diversified and aren’t paying too much in fees.
+They’ll also make sure you’re properly diversified and look for hidden investment fees.
+Learn more about Blooom.

 7. What Benchmarks Do You Use?